jeffinnes/obsidian-work-vault/Weekly To-do list.md

 - [x] Connecteam startdate script
 - [ ] Professional Development Activity
 ### Daily Tasks
-- [ ] Continue to help James
+- [x] Continue to help James
 	- Before starting any new features of this page do these tasks
 	- [x] the new employee form needs validation
-	- [ ] 🧑‍💻
+	- [x] 🧑‍💻
 - [x] Sabrina Catch up meeting
 - [x] Follow-up action items from meeting with Sabrina
-- [ ] Double check that we are good to move forward with the Waitwhile renewal
+- [x] Double check that we are good to move forward with the Waitwhile renewal
+	- [x] Let heather know

 ---